sandpiper-toolchain/sandplover/docs/source/guides/examples/index.rst

 Examples
 ******************

-Examples of how to do various tasks and visualizations in DeltaMetrics.
+Examples of how to do various tasks and visualizations in sandplover.

 Planforms